Amin-MAG/My-Notes/SQL.md

 ### Operators

 - Logical Operator: `AND`, `OR`, `NOT`
-- Numeric Operator: Addition, Substraction, Multiplication, Division, Modulus
+- Numeric Operator: Addition, Subtraction, Multiplication, Division, Modulus
 - String Operator: `Like`, Concatenation

 ### Functions